So you have a thyroid problem and you’re looking for prescription medications that can help.

 The most common side effects that I see in patients include the following:

-- Insomnia – This is a BIG one, do not take this medication if it keeps you from sleeping.
-Lack of sleep leads to weight gain!
+- Insomnia – This is a big one, do not take this medication if it keeps you from sleeping.
+A lack of sleep leads to weight gain (6)!

-- Fatigue in the AM with bursts of Energy at night – Another sign that your Adrenals are not ready for this medication
+- Fatigue in the morning with bursts of energy at night – Another sign that your adrenals are not ready for this medication.

 - Dry mouth